Xild076/Xild076/README.md

 ---

 ### [ObjectiveNews](https://github.com/Xild076/ObjectiveNews)
 A project aimed at making news more objective by leveraging AI-driven analysis tools.
-It includes features for extracting, analyzing, and presenting unbiased news content.
+It provides an efficient, end-to-end platform that collects news articles, groups key points of interest, summarizes the information, performs rule-based objectification of the information, and finally calculates the reliability score of the data based on an updated database of source accuracy.

 - **Language**: Python
-- **Key Features**: Natural Language Processing, Sentiment Analysis
+- **Key Features**: Natural Language Processing, Sentiment Analysis, Rule-based Objectification

 ---